 Criminal provisions in the Environmental Protection Acts allow for referring criminal cases to the Office of Attorney General.
 The Bureau has a process in place for referring such cases.
 This process is included as part of the BWM guidance.

-Violations or circumstances that warrant a Department civil action in State or Federal Court, and which court is used, is determined by the regional litigation office.
+Violations or circumstances that warrant a Department civil action in State or Federal Court, and which court is used, is determined by the regional Litigation Office.
 The program defers to their judgment.

-The guidelines for the appropriate administrative enforcement action to be taken are determined by regional operations and litigation staff.
+The guidelines for the appropriate administrative enforcement action to be taken are determined by regional Operations and Litigation staff.

 When calculating civil penalties each program should use the penalty matrix approved by the program.
-The three major programs in the Bureau each have their own penalty matrix.
-Two of the three (Tanks program and the Hazardous Waste program) are mandated by federal grants.

-Violations of obligations by a facility under an Order, Consent Order or other Department-issued administrative document are addressed with the assistance of the regional counsel.
+Violations of obligations by a facility under an Order, Consent Order or other Department-issued administrative document are addressed with the assistance of the Regional Counsel.

 F. The Solid Waste Management Act allows imposition of a permit bar against a facility in violation of Department rules and regulations.
-Guidelines for imposition of a permit bar against a company remain under development with the assistance of the Office of Chief Counsel.
-The guidelines will be issued in the form of a future guidance document.

-Authority Reserved for the Regional Director
+Authority Reserved for the Regional Program Manager

 The director of each regional office shall have the authority to: